 |GNU Emacs for Windows (Download)||45 MB|

 |ImageMagick Windows Binaries||10 MB|

 All of the programs mentioned in this tutorial are at least free of charge, in most cases even free software3.
 All licenses state that the distribution is allowed.
 Most of them allow furthermore to change the source code, whereas some of them prohibit commercial sale.

 You are invited to reward the individual projects financially.
 Each projects’ web page tells you how.

 My system runs on Windows 7.
 Some access paths to certain configurations may deviate on your system from the described.
 Access paths denominate entries in the start menu, buttons and menu entries with their particular captions.

 The step sequence is to be followed tightly due to program dependencies.
 If you use another directory for a program, please to take care about this in subsequent steps.

-First of all get the 64-bit Net Installer of MikTeX Setup from the »Other Downloads« section, which downloads all available pakets at once.
+First of all get the 64-bit Net Installer of MikTeX Setup, which downloads all available pakets at once.
 Do not select the Basic Installer, because on-the-fly downloading is a nice idea but is likely to break with limited user rights.

 The installation itself is quite easy: Simply click on continue until the installer finishes, accepting all defaults.
 As the installer will download roughly 1 Gigabyte, I recommend not using a mobile phone connection for installing.